onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

 **Oneprovider** installation using Docker is very straightforward.
 This type of deployment requires that docker and docker-compose are installed on your server.

 #### Customizing Oneprovider Docker Compose script
 In case of Docker based deployment all configuration information needed to install Oneprovider can be included directly in the Docker Compose script.
-This tutorial assumes that all **Oneprovider** configuration and log files will be stored in the folder `/opt/onedata/oneprovider` on the host machine, but you can use any directory to which Docker has access to.
+This tutorial assumes that all **Oneprovider** configuration and log files will be stored in the directory `/opt/onedata/oneprovider` on the host machine, but you can use any directory to which Docker has access to.
 Make sure the partition where the `/opt` directory is mounted has at least 20GB of free space for logs and database files.
 For large systems with large numbers of files (>1M files) the space should be much bigger.
-Also consider setting up the `persistence` folder on a separate partition with backup.
+Also consider setting up the `persistence` directory on a separate partition with backup.

 The following assumes you have prepared the following directory structure: